-The aim of this paper is to build up an over-indebtedness index which takes account of the firm's financial structure as well as of its profitability conditions.
-Secondly, this research aims at verifying if and to what extent indebtedness explains firms' innovative activity by focusing on Italian manufacturing firms over the 2003-2010 period.
+The aim of this paper is to build up an over-indebtedness index which takes account of the firm's debt's level and structure as well as of its sustainability condition.
+Using this index, we tested to what extent the level of the indebtedness index explains firms' innovative activity using a large sample of Italian manufacturing firms over the 2003-2010 period.